SahithiChitrala/8051-gpio-fundamentals/README.md

 This repository contains basic GPIO (General Purpose Input/Output) experiments using the 8051 microcontroller.

-These projects demonstrate fundamental digital input and output operations using Embedded C.
+These mini projects demonstrate digital output control and digital input handling using Embedded C.

 ---

 ## 📂 Experiments Included

 ### 1️⃣ LED Blinking

+**Folder:** `led-blinking/`

-- Toggles all LEDs connected to Port 2.
+This experiment toggles all LEDs connected to Port 2.

-- Demonstrates basic digital output control.
+Working:
+- Port 2 is configured as output.
+- LEDs are turned OFF (0x00).
+- LEDs are turned ON (0xFF).
-- Uses software delay.
+- A software delay is used between transitions.

+Concepts:
+- Port manipulation
+- Software delay generation
+- Digital output control

+---

 ### 2️⃣ Switch Interfacing

-- Reads digital input from a push button.
-- Controls LED based on switch state.
+**Folder:** `switch-interfacing/`

+This experiment reads switch input from Port 0 and mirrors the switch state to LEDs connected to Port 2.

+Working:
+- Port 0 configured as input.
+- Port 2 configured as output.
+- Switch value is continuously copied to LEDs.

+Concepts:
-- Demonstrates digital input handling.
+- Digital input reading
+- Input-output mapping
+- Basic hardware interfacing

 ---

 ## 🎯 Objective

-To understand:
+To build a strong foundation in:

-- Port configuration in 8051
+- GPIO configuration
-- Digital output control
-- Digital input reading
-- Bit manipulation
+- Port-level manipulation
-- Software delay generation
+- Bit-level operations
+- Embedded C programming basics

 ---